UK Bridging Loans: Your Bridging Finance Partner

 Submit An Enquiry Online.
 Find out how much you can borrow today.

-Eligibility for bridging finance determined by bridging loan companies on a case-by-case basis.
-Due to this individualised approach, we have no set criteria for applying.
+The eligibility criteria for bridging loans finance is often determined by bridging loan companies on a case-by-case basis.
+Because of this individualised approach, here at UK Bridging Loans, we have no set criteria for applying.
 Those who are eligible for bridging finance include:

 - Companies and individuals

-- Clients who are 18 years of age or over
+- Clients who are over 18 years of age

-- Clients with a perfect or weakened credit history
+- Clients with both perfect and weakened credit history

-- Clients who are employed, self-employed or not employed
+- Clients who are employed, self-employed or currently unemployed

-If you’re looking for a loan but are unsure of your eligibility, don’t hesitate to contact us for more information.
+If you are looking for a loan but are unsure of your eligibility, contact the team here at UK Bridging Loans for more information.

 What Is The Process?